Frasers Group: Employee conditions and legal breaches

-In August 2016, Sports Direct admitted breaking the law and agreed to disburse unlawfully withheld wages totalling about £1m to the affected workers.
+In August 2016, Sports Direct Int. admitted breaking the law and agreed to disburse unlawfully withheld wages totalling about £1m to the affected workers.
 As of March 2017, some Sports Direct workers were yet to receive backpay for their time worked, because of a disagreement regarding how contracts changing between employment agencies should be handled.
 In November 2016, six MPs from the Business and Skills Committee visited Sports Direct, and reported that while there, Sports Direct attempted to place them under surveillance.
 In February 2017, it was reported that Sports Direct had failed to inform its workforce of a data breach of their personal information after an attacker gained access to its internal systems in September 2016.
 The Information Commissioner's Office stated it was aware of "an incident from 2016 involving Sports Direct" and would "be making enquiries."

 The company announced on 16 December 2019 that it would change its name from Sports Direct International plc to Frasers Group plc effective from 17 December 2019.

 It was announced in September 2021 that Michael Murray was to be the incoming CEO of Frasers Group, taking over Ashley's role, in May 2022.

 In July 2022, chief operating officer David Al-Mudallal announced in a memo that the company will stop allowing its office staff to work from home on Fridays, as had been practice for the last few years.
-The reason behind this decision was the fact that many workers did not take working from home seriously enough and were often non-contactable.
+The reason behind this decision was that many workers did not take working from home seriously enough and were often non-contactable.

-Operations

-The group has over 470 UK stores including the chains Sports Direct (Sports World prior to 2008), Lillywhites, House of Fraser, Flannels, Evans Cycles, Sofa.com, Field & Trek and USC.
-Sports Direct-branded stores exist under a franchising agreement in South Africa and the Middle East.
-In 2006 it overtook JJB Sports as the UK's largest sportswear retailer.
+In September 2024, the company opened a new concept store Frasers replacing the outgoing House of Fraser brand in Sheffield which includes a Sports Direct, USC, Game, Evans Cycles and Sofa.com.

+Frasers Plus

+In 2023, Frasers Group CEO Michael Murray announced the group would launch a flexible payment service called Frasers Plus.
+The service would allow customers to buy now, pay later and earn points for paying through the service.

+The service is provided using technology developed by fintech startup Tymit and credit provided by Frasers Group Financial Services Limited.

+Frasers Plus is available in the United Kingdom and can be used in store and online at retailers such as House of Fraser, USC, Flannels, Jack Wills, Sports Direct, Myprotein and more.